It was a cold winter about 3 years ago when my mother-in-law and her best friend decided to take a trip to the city to go buy crochet material.

 Also, consider adding some of the other options listed here to fully protect your crops because even if you do fence off your garden, chances are the squirrels will still find a way in.

-But it is a solid first step when combined with some other options.
+However, it is a solid first step when combined with some other options.

 7. Put Things in Motion

-So this might be a good fix to go along with a fence to ensure that the squirrels get the message that they aren’t welcome on your property.
+This might be a good fix to go along with a fence to ensure that the squirrels get the message that they aren’t welcome on your property.

 8. Clean Out Your Attic